Morton’s condemns abortion rights protesters for disrupting Kavanaugh’s freedom to ‘eat dinner’ - NewsBreak

 Morton’s condemns abortion rights protesters for disrupting Kavanaugh’s freedom to ‘eat dinner’

-(The Hill) — Supreme Court Justice Brett Kavanaugh, one of the conservative justices who voted to overturn Roe v.
+( The Hill ) — Supreme Court Justice Brett Kavanaugh, one of the conservative justices who voted to overturn Roe v.
 Wade last month, was forced to exit through a back door of Morton’s Steakhouse in downtown Washington, D.C., by protesters who had learned he was there.

-Protesters gathered...
+Protesters gathered outside the steakhouse on Wednesday night upon learning that Kavanaugh was inside and called the restaurant’s manager demanding that the justice be kicked out, according to Politico’s Daniel Lippman.

+Morton’s condemned the actions of the protesters, writing to Politico: “Honorable Supreme Court Justice Kavanaugh and all of our other patrons at the restaurant were unduly harassed by unruly protestors while eating dinner at our Morton’s restaurant.”

 Comments / 1